gerlos/logseq-backup/README.md

 This script is designed to create a compressed and optionally encrypted backup of a Logseq graph directory using 7zip, so you can safely store them also on removable or cloud storage.
 If a password is provided by the user, both file names and contents are encrypted with AES-256 encryption.

+Options such as graph directory and backup paths can be given on the command line or, better, in the `~/.config/logseq-backup.conf` configuration file (use the `--create-conf` option to create a template config file to customise).

 Backup archives are named after current date and local hostname using this pattern, so you can tidily keep archives from multiple devices on the same location: `logseq-backup-YYYY-MM-DD_HH.MM.SS.hostname.7z`

+If no changes from last backup are detected, it doesn't create any new backup archive.

 The user can provide a maximum number of backups to keep, to automatically remove older backups.